Opportunities for Medical Students

 OPSD also offers a scholarship for third-year medical students who are interested in conducting research, which is funded by Dr. John Poindexter, a Duke alumnus.
 Students who are interested in taking a second third year to conduct research are also eligible to apply.

-The Poindexter Scholars in Basic Sciences Program is designed to encourage rising third year medical students to participate in research projects under the guidance of basic science faculty members in the School of Medicine.
+The Poindexter Scholars in Basic Sciences Program is designed to encourage rising third-year medical students to participate in research projects under the guidance of basic science faculty members in the School of Medicine.
 This program is focused on basic science research, and priority will be given to those who identify laboratories in basic science departments, though applicants doing basic research in Clinical departments are also encouraged to apply.
 Applicants must plan to research in a laboratory at Duke University to be eligible for this award.
-There will be one $10,000 award given for the first year, and a $25,000 award for the second year, contingent upon satisfactory performance in the first year.
+There will be $10,000 awards given for the first year, and $25,000 awards for the second year, contingent upon satisfactory performance in the first year.
 MS2 applicants for the award must complete the Duke Internal Scholarship Application form and submit by the application due date.
-In addition to this application, applicants must provide the name, position/title, and email address of three individuals other than your primary mentor who are knowledgeable about your accomplishments and/or research interests.
 This program is made possible through the generosity of Dr. John Poindexter, an alumnus of the School of Medicine.

 ASCI PSSF Fellowship